Ludgershall, Wiltshire: History

 There is evidence of settlement in the late Bronze Age or early Iron Age at Windmill Down on the western edge of the parish.

+The name Ludgershall derives from the Old English lūtegār "a spear set as a trap to impale wild animals" and halh "a nook of land".
 The Domesday Book of 1086 recorded small settlements at Ludgershall and Biddesden.
 The entry for Litlegarsele reads: "Edward of Salisbury holds Ludgershall.
 Alfward held it before 1066; it paid tax for one hide (about 24 acres).
 Land for 3 ploughs.
 In Lordship 2 ploughs, 3 slaves; 8 Cottagers with 1 plough.
 Pasture 3 furlongs long and 1 furlong wide; woodland ½ league long and 2 furlongs wide."
 The value was 100 shillings.

-The name "Litlegarsele" may come from "lytel", small and "garsheath", a grassy place, thus a "small grazing area" or "little grass heath".

-After the building of Ludgershall Castle in the late 11th century, the village grew to its south and became a medieval borough.
-The village lay on the old Marlborough to Winchester road, which was an important route in the early 13th century.
-Later the village lost its importance, and was damaged by fire in 1679.
+Ludgershall Castle was constructed by 1103, and was one of KIng John's favourite residences, one of five outside London where apartments were kept ready for him.
+The village may have been a planned borough of the early 12th century.
+It lay on the old Marlborough to Winchester road, which was an important route in the early 13th century.
+Later, the village lost its importance, and was damaged by fire in 1679.
 Among the oldest buildings are the Queen's Head public house, from the 16th and 18th centuries, and cottages on Castle Street from the late 17th.

 Windmill Hill has been part of the Salisbury Plain Training Area since c.1898, and land in the west of the parish has been used by the Army since 1939.
 Military activity, including the construction of Tidworth Camp nearby, led to a substantial increase in the population of the parish.